 Steps to Planning a Bachelor Party

-Decide how many people and who you want to be around you as you celebrate your last weekend as a single man.
-“People are often invited to the bachelor party who aren’t necessarily in the wedding, says Rester.
+Decide how many people and who you want to be around you as you celebrate.
+“People are often invited to the bachelor party who aren’t necessarily in the wedding," says Rester.
 “This helps the groom get to include as many people as possible.”

 For destination bachelor parties, Rester recommends going with a house rental over hotel rooms almost every time.
 “That way, you can have groceries/booze at the house so you’re not having to eat out every meal,” she says.
 “And some of the best times are waking up with everyone and recapping the night before.”
 It also makes things like meals and parking easier if some of the guests are driving instead of flying.

-Before booking a bachelor mansion, make sure you clear the cost of the accommodations for the weekend with your guests to make sure they’re comfortable with the amount they’re spending, along with room assignments if they’ll be sharing a bed with someone they may not know.
+Before booking a bachelor mansion, make sure to clear the cost of the accommodations with guests.
+This will ensure they’re comfortable with the cost, along with room assignments if they’ll be sharing a bed with someone they may not know.

-Because yes, bachelor parties involve more than just drinking copious amounts of booze.
+Because, yes, bachelor parties involve more than just drinking copious amounts of booze.
 Make sure to schedule some downtime around events, especially on the day of everyone’s arrival.
-The party planner should plan 2-3 group outings, whether that’s a round of golf, sporting event, brewery tour, or bar crawl.
-What you don't want is your bachelor weekend feeling like one giant to-do list, so avoid cramming the weekend with too many events.
+Plan two to three group outings, whether that’s a round of golf, sporting event, brewery tour, or bar crawl.
+What you don't want is the bachelor weekend feeling like one giant to-do list, so avoid cramming in too many events.
 “Don’t think that you need the entire weekend planned out,” says Rester.
 “Some of the best times are hanging out at the house together.”

-Once the party planner has a good idea of estimates for lodging and activities, share with the group so they can make arrangements for attending.
+Once you have a good idea of estimates for lodging and activities, share with the group so they can make arrangements for attending.
 Let everyone know that once they confirm they’re in, they’re agreeing to their portion of expenses for the entire weekend, so there’s no backing out.
 Once the guests have RSVP’d and everything is booked, it’s time to pack your bags for the weekend of a lifetime.